-3. FLOSS YOUR TEETH.
-It’s so simple but so important: The bacteria that causes gum disease also appears to trigger a dangerous immune response of inflammation throughout the rest of the body.
-Running some floss through your pearly whites at least once a day to clear that bacteria and it could protect you from both heart disease and cancer, and may add 6.4 years to your life, says Michael F. Roizen, M.D., author of The RealAge Makeover.
+The bacteria that cause gum disease also appear to trigger inflammation throughout the rest of the body.
+Running some floss through your pearly whites at least once a day could protect you from both heart disease and cancer, adding 6.4 years to your life, says Michael F. Roizen, M.D., author of The RealAge Makeover.
 Who knew a little string could wield so much power?